-- Trading another character.
+- Trading with another character.

-It may not be difficult to find trader offering a bow and arrows; however, trading for a seventeenth century antique Japanese katana in excellent condition is going to be much more difficult (both in terms of finding a trader with this item and in terms of actually having enough trade value — such items are ridiculously valuable (in terms of trade) to Luperci!).
+It may not be difficult to find trader offering a bow and arrows; however, trading for a seventeenth century antique Japanese katana in decent condition is going to be much more difficult (both in terms of finding a trader with this item and in terms of actually having enough trade value — such items are ridiculously valuable (in terms of trade) to Luperci!).

 - Crafting a weapon or finding a craftsman.